feluxe/very-hungry-pi/README.md

 ### Test the configuration

 If you are not already familiar with **rsync**, have a little advice on how to configure a first test-run.
 If you run vhpi for the first time you should use the rsync `--dry-run` flag.
 That way the backup is just simulated.
 This is from the rsync manual:

 ```
 -n, --dry-run               perform a trial run with no changes made
 ```

-So a good command to test the config would be `rsync -avn --delete` `-a` = archive mode.
+So a good setting for `rsync_options` (see [Example Config](#example_config))) to test the config would be `-avn --delete` `-a` = archive mode.
 This is the standard backup mode for rsync.
 `-v` = verbose mode.
 This option increases the amount of log information rsync gives you during execution.
 `-n` = dry-run.
 See above.